Desert Quill Quartet is a unique performer-composer collective featuring violin, viola, double bass, clarinet, and voices.

 Ben Finley (Double Bass)

 Ben Finley plays the bass, composes, and writes.
-He is currently pursuing his Masters in the Performer-Composer program at the California Institute of the Arts.
+He received his Masters in the Performer-Composer program at the California Institute of the Arts.
 Ben’s primary compositional focus is developing an intimate relationship between literary forms within a chamber music setting and utilizing improvisation while affording meaning and philosophical insight.
 Ben is also interested in the lifetime pursuit of the art of bass playing.
 He is involved with a multitude of projects in Toronto and Los Angeles and is currently working on two new upcoming album releases of original works: an affected electric bass and voice duo and an interdisciplinary avant garde chamber music collective.